 Hui's team identify risk factors from epidemiological studies, and model these in rodents, addressing global health issues or new rising health risks.
 Her team was the first to report the harmful effect of maternal e-cigarette smoking on the health outcomes in offspring, especially vaping nicotine free e-cigarettes.
 This type of research is not possible in humans for ethical reasons, and epidemiological studies would take at least 60 years to complete (humans develop chronic diseases later in life).
 Her team endeavour to discover the solutions for those ‘born unlucky’.
 They use novel interventions targeting the pathways discovered in Hui's studies, which have been shown to reduce or reverse the phenotype due to adverse maternal impacts.

-Hui's vision is to translate my research outcome into health messages in the public domain, and influence policy making, such as the latest decision by the Health Minister not to lift the ban of selling nicotine e-cigarettes in Australia was after the consultation with my team
+Hui's vision is to translate her research outcomes into health messages in the public domain, and influence policy making, such as the latest decision by the Health Minister not to lift the ban of selling nicotine e-cigarettes in Australia was after the consultation with my team.